Quadratic Formula Calculator

 What does the discriminant tell me?

-The discriminant D = b² − 4ac describes the nature of the roots without solving the equation.
-If D > 0, the parabola crosses the x-axis at two points, so there are two distinct real roots.
-If D = 0, the parabola touches the x-axis at one point — a single repeated root.
-If D < 0, the parabola does not touch the x-axis and the roots are a complex conjugate pair p ± qi.
+The discriminant D = b² − 4ac describes the nature of the roots.
+D > 0: two distinct real roots.
+D = 0: one repeated real root.
+D < 0: two complex conjugate roots p ± qi.

 How do I read complex roots?